 Sydney Football Club (FC) was established in 2004 as the inaugural Hyundai Australian-League (A-League) club representing Australia’s biggest city.
 Its home ground is Allianz Stadium, a 45,500 seat multi-use venue in the suburb of Moore Park.

-Sydney FC are one of the most successful clubs in the history of the competition, having won eleven trophies across the Hyundai A-League, the Westfield W-League and Foxtel National Youth League, participating in seven of the nine A-League finals series, being crowned Champions twice and Premiers on one occasion.
+Sydney FC are one of the most successful clubs in the history of the competition, having won twelve trophies across the Hyundai A-League, the Westfield W-League and Foxtel National Youth League.

 Sydney FC draws support from right across Sydney, and is one of the most heavily supported clubs in Australia, as they were the only A-League team from Australia's largest city until 2012.
 The largest supporter group of Sydney FC is known as "The Cove".

 The club’s first taste of success came before the start of the Hyundai A-League when it won the 2005 Australian Championship and went on to be crowned Champions of Oceania, gaining a place in the 2005 Club World Championships in Japan where it finished 5th.

 Sydney FC has started to take its brand throughout Asia and the Pacific.
-Having succeeded in Oceania and at the Club World Championships in 2005, Sydney FC has now competed in two AFC Champions League competitions after Australia moved from the Oceania confederation to Asia, and will again compete in the AFC Champions League in 2016.
+Having succeeded in Oceania and at the Club World Championships in 2005, Sydney FC has now competed in three AFC Champions League competitions after Australia moved from the Oceania confederation to Asia, and will again compete in the AFC Champions League in 2018.

 The Sydney FC badge features the Sydney Opera House as viewed from Allianz Stadium set above the Commonwealth Star in a shield shape.
 The club’s colours are sky blue (representing the state of NSW) and navy blue.
 Their kit is a sky blue shirt with navy and sky blue striped shorts, and sky blue socks.